imdeepmind/NeuralPy/docs/DOCS.md

 # Advanced Topics

-NeuralPy is limited because there are limited types of Layers, Loss Functions, Optimizers, Regularizers, etc, in NeuralPy.
+NeuralPy is limited because there are limited types of Layers, Loss Functions, Optimizers, Regulariziers, etc, in NeuralPy.

-But there are times when we might need a layer, or an optimizer, or a loss function for a model that is not implimented on NeuralPy.
+But there are times when we might need a layer, or an optimizer, or a loss function for a model that is not implemented on NeuralPy.

 In NeuralPy, anyone can build a custom Layer, Optimizer, Loss Function, Regularizer, etc.